micro-ROS/micro_ros_setup/README.md

 ## Creating micro-ROS firmware

-Using `create_firmware_ws.sh [RTOS] [Platform]` command a firmware folder will be created with the required code for building a micro-ROS app.
+Using the `create_firmware_ws.sh [RTOS] [Platform]` command, a firmware folder will be created with the required code for building a micro-ROS app.
 For example, for our reference platform, the invocation is:

 ```bash
 # Creating a NuttX + micro-ROS firmware workspace